-1. The Individuals With Disabilities Education Act (IDEA)
+1. The Individuals with Disabilities Education Act

-Under IDEA, all children with disabilities between the ages of 3 and 21 are entitled to a free, appropriate public education (FAPE).
+Under the Individuals with Disabilities Education Act (IDEA), all children with disabilities between the ages of 3 and 21 are entitled to a Free, Appropriate Public Education (FAPE).
 20 U.S.C. § 1412(a)(1)(A).
-A child qualifies for special education if he or she has an identified disability and that disability adversely affects the child's performance in school.
+A child qualifies for special education if they have an identified disability and that disability adversely affects the child's performance in school.
 20 U.S.C. § 1400 et seq. and Tex.
 Educ.
 Code § 29.003.